 In this article, we have explained how to install CloudBerry Backup for Linux, and how to create a backup plan integrated with Microsoft Azure.

 Additionally, we showed how easy it is to restore files from the remote storage account back to our machine.
-Additionally, if you prefer to use the command line to manage backup and restore plans, you can refer to the documentation available in CloudBerry’s official website.
+Additionally, if you prefer to use the command line to manage backup and restore plans, you can refer to the page of CloudBerry Backup command line interface for Linux.